roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 09Page 3

+===

- 09Page 3 ****** The Hard Body's Continuing Education Ch.
-09 ****** bydlsloan© Ty blasted Jordan's mouth with a big wad of cum, choking her with his cock and thick load.
+Ty blasted Jordan's mouth with a big wad of cum, choking her with his cock and thick load.
 Jordan gagged and sputtered but made no effort to try to get out from under him or spit out his cock.

  "Trouble swallowing?"
 Ty taunted.
 "This will help."
 He plugged her nose with his fingers and watched as she stopped gagging and started swallowing, coaxing more and more cum from his long rod as she struggled to finish the job and hopefully breath again.
 When he was convinced Jordan could handle it, Ty let go and her nostrils filled with air while her mouth and throat remained stuffed with cock and flooded with cum.